Aardwolf-Social/aardwolf/ROADMAP.md

 # Welcome Future Contributor!
 Our vision is to create a social-networking platform that mirrors the functionality of Facebook while also considering the needs of the community.
 We hope to be one of many federated applications working towards a better, friendlier, social Internet.

-We welcome help from technical, as well as non-technical equally.
-Even if you do not code, there is a growing list of items that you may still be able to help out with.
+We welcome help from technical, as well as non-technical folks equally.
+Even if you do not code, there is a growing list of items that you may still be able to help out with. <br />

 Please do not hesitate to ask questions, or volunteer for things that you might be interested in poking at.

 --------